RTorresCode/Photography_Portfolio/README.md

 - Navigate into the '/server' directory inside the project
 - Open the file '.env.sample'
 - Put in your own values for PORT, MONGO_URL, and JWT_SECRET
-- Remove the '.sample' from the file name
+- Remove '.sample' from the file name
 - Save all changes

 ### \* ======================================= *